kaplanski/pkgmgr/README.md

 **pkgmgr** uses standard tools like the bash interpreter, cp and wget combined with
 simple if-statements to give the user a full-blown package manager in return.

+dev-version: pkgmgr.sh (support dropped, present in i386 and amd64 repos)
+lite-version: pkgmgr-lite.sh

 *Features:*
 - can install precompiled binary packages, .sh and .py scrips (tar-gz format)
-- can install source-code using GNU make (tar-gz format)
+- can install source-code using GNU make (tar-gz format, dev-version only)
 - easy to adopt other formats/package layouts
-- database of installed packages (lite version only - wip for full ver)
+- database of installed packages
 - currently supported architectures: i386, amd64, python2, python3

 *Known issues:*